venom-2/RJPOLICE_HACK_383_AlgoPirates_1/README.md

 ### Overview

 The backend of Law Lens serves as the core engine handling data storage, retrieval, and business logic.
-It provides a RESTful API that the frontend communicates with to perform operations such as document retrieval, case management, and user authentication.
+It provides a RESTful API that the front end communicates with to perform document retrieval, case management, and user authentication operations.

 ### Technologies Used